Getty Images/iStockphoto

 How does Microsoft Teams track user activity?

 Does Teams track activity?
+Yes, Microsoft Teams tracks certain user activities.
+Through Microsoft 365 usage reports, administrators can view metrics such as messages sent, meetings attended, calls made and device usage.
+However, Teams does not track keystrokes, screen activity or detailed employee behavior.
 Let's look at what is considered activity in Teams, what it can and cannot track, and how businesses can monitor employee productivity without sacrificing personal privacy.

 What types of activities can Teams track?

-Within the Microsoft 365 administrator dashboard, businesses can track user activity across multiple 365 products, including Teams.
-These reports can be viewed directly on the 365 dashboard or exported into a CSV format.
+Within the Microsoft 365 administrator dashboard, organizations can track user activity across multiple Microsoft 365 applications, including Teams.
+These reports can be viewed directly in the Microsoft 365 admin dashboard or exported into a CSV format.
 This data can be viewed in seven, 30, 90 or 180-day layouts.
-More than two dozen metrics can be tracked, including the following:
+Administrators can track numerous usage metrics, including the following:

 • Number of Teams group and private messages initiated by a user.